apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Counting time instead of calories also controls blood sugar and belly fat**
+**A full moon and partial lunar eclipse just in time for Halloween weekend**

-You can read more about it [here](https://www.cnn.com/2023/10/27/health/time-restricted-eating-type-2-diabetes-wellness/index.html).
+You can read more about it [here](https://www.cnn.com/2023/10/27/world/partial-lunar-eclipse-hunter-full-moon-scn/index.html).

 ## Requirements
 - Python 3.8